NickTehPro/PHPhisher/README.md

 The PHP pages and the project as a whole are mainly based on this project:
 <a href="https://github.com/sophron/wifiphisher">WifiPhisher</a>.

+DavidBouman contributed to the project!
+Give him love here <a href="https://github.com/davidbouman">here</a>.

 Zarkopafilis made the logo and helped with testing.
 Give him love <a href="https://github.com/Zarkopafilis">here</a>.

 Buy me a coffee: 1JA3JRDv5WHG7f2vGiBEetVBJkwbK4Qp8